craftercms/docs/source/reference/project-tools/index.rst

 |

-See :ref:`newIa-studio-log-console` for some more information on viewing logs.
+See :ref:`studio-log-console` for some more information on viewing logs.

 ^^^^^^^^^^
 Publishing